 Make a list of the key personnel in the project by name, followed by their role and then the information they need to know.
 After that, you can indicate the frequency with which they should be communicated.
 Have this list approved by the people on it to make sure you’ve gotten what they want and when they want it down correctly.

 What are your key messages?
 Some regular communications for projects include project status, project issues, project risk, project deliverables and project resources.
 These are markers that will be included in most of your communication messages.

 By what mechanism will you disseminate your communications?
 What is the channel of preference of your target audience?
 It could be email or text or even printed matter, but find out what it is and use that access point which will in fact reach your reader.

 Once you’ve decided on the channel, you’ll want to create a document that collects the information you will be sending off through this channel.
 Write the name of the channel, the information required, who the information provider is and the timeframe.

 Now you’re ready for the communication plan, which starts with a schedule.
-You can create a schedule on a Gantt chart to visualize the frequency of communications, including meetings, newsletter, social events, conferences, seminars, alerts, etc.
+You can create a schedule on a Gantt chart to visualize the frequency of communications, including meetings, newsletters, social events, conferences, seminars, alerts, etc.

 Finally, you want to describe the events in your communication schedule in detail to help team members complete these events on time.
 So, number the events, name them, describe them, write what their purpose is, the frequency and then the date.

-Our site is not only a portal to great project management software tools, but a hub where professionals and novices alike can come to brush up on all aspects of leading a project, big or small, to a successful completion.
+Communications in all its forms, from a structured plan to a foundational pillar of leadership, have been written about and has been the subject of video tutorials on ProjectManager.
+Our site is not only a portal to great project management software tools, but a hub where professionals and novices alike can come to brush up on all aspects of leading a project, big or small, to successful completion.

 We have gathered a few of our favorite articles on communication planning and have collected them in the links below for those of you who would like some further reading.